Is Traditional Keyword Research Still Relevant in 2026 or Is User Intent More Important?

 Create clustered content to answer both short and long queries

-Optimise your tone and headers for natural-language AI parsing
+Optimize your tone and headers for natural-language AI parsing

-Tools like Clearscope, Surfer, or Frase can help identify these layers—surfacing related queries, synonyms, and contextual terms.
+Tools like Clearscope, Surfer, or Frase can help identify these layers surfacing related queries, synonyms, and contextual terms.

 Is traditional keyword research obsolete?